zion1004/dwm/README.md

 + zoomswap

 \
--- (todo) The branch called custom-config is the custom branch some changes in config.def.h to suit my needs. --
+The branch called custom-config is the custom branch some changes in config.def.h to suit my needs.